RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 When I had tried and failed with every configuration I could think of with the materials I had on hand, I went back to researching existing designs.
-It was then that I discovered "pogo pins" which as the name suggests are small, spring-loaded pins used in professiona bed of nails testers.
+It was then that I discovered "pogo pins" which as the name suggests are small, spring-loaded pins used in professional bed of nails testers.
 They're fairly inexpensive--I got 100 in the size I needed for about $12 including shipping without looking too hard for deals.